dimi309/small3d/README.md

 - Sound (ogg and native files)
 - Collision detection
 - Frame-based animation
-- Skeletal animation
+- Skeletal animation (only based on rigs read from glb files; animation linked directly to models without bones/joints is ignored)

 # Partly humorous list of things NOT supported

-- Scenes - no Scene data structure, just SceneObjects rendered in an infinite space
+- Scenes - no Scene data structure; just SceneObjects rendered in an infinite space
 - Materials
 - Lighting other than Gouraud shading
 - Ray tracing
 - ECS
 - AI
 - Crypto

+The purpose of this project is to provide a minimal set of features, allowing C++ developers to build cross-platform games based on a single code-base.
+Supporting as many platforms as possible while minimising the amount of code and time needed for maintenance is favoured over richness of features and using cutting edge methods and technologies.

 # Supported platforms